How the rising cost of better education is falling on college students 1

 Between 2000 and 2011, college enrollment skyrocketed.
 But enrollment has dwindled over the past four-five years.

-The average annual university tuition (together with charges and room and board) for a four-year, in-country, public university is $20,770, in keeping with CollegeBoard, a three.2% increase over last year.
+The average annual university tuition (with charges and room and board) for a four-year, in-country, public university is $20,770, keeping with CollegeBoard, a three.2% increase over last year.

 RELATED ARTICLES :